 We ordered several menu items to share and requested that they be sent out one at a time so that we could focus on enjoying each one.

-Our final selection was the “Smoked whitefish carbonara” made with English pea, egg yolk, and parmesan.
+Our final selection was the “Smoked whitefish carbonara” made with English peas, egg yolk, and parmesan.

 Save Room for Dessert at Rosewild

-At the end of our meal, we were not hungry at all BUT we happened to notice our server toasting something at the table next to us and we had to find out more.
+We were full at the end of our meal, BUT we noticed our server toasting something at the table next to us and had to find out more.

 This incredible dessert is made with chocolate pudding, graham cracker glaze, and meringue.